Are you unsure of the correct way to update your WordPress plugins?

 Always make sure that you have set up an automatic backup plugin on your site.
 This will allow you to restore your WordPress site in case something goes wrong.

-Finally, if you can afford managed WordPress hosting, then the staging website feature is definitely worth the investment.
-It allows you to test the new plugin updates on a staging environment before going live.
-We recommend using either WP Engine or SiteGround’s GoGeek plan.
+Finally, some WordPress hosting providers come with a staging website feature.
+This allows you to test the new plugin updates on a staging environment before going live.

 We hope this article helped you learn how to update WordPress plugins.
-You may also want to see our ultimate WordPress security guide or our list of the must-have plugins to grow your site.
+You may also want to see our ultimate WordPress security guide or our list of the best WordPress backup plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.